Tom-ne/Modify/CONTRIBUTING.md

 # Contributing Guidelines

-Thank you for considering contributing to the Rust Minecraft Mod Manager project!
+Thank you for considering contributing to the Modify project!
 We appreciate your interest and value the contributions of the community.
 By following these guidelines, you can help us maintain a collaborative and welcoming environment for everyone.

 ## How to Contribute

-To contribute to the Rust Minecraft Mod Manager project, please follow these steps:
+To contribute to the Modify project, please follow these steps:

 1. Fork the repository on GitHub to create your own copy.
 2. Clone the forked repository to your local machine.